natesworksdev/Ryujinx/docs/workflow/pr-guide.md

 * Make the reviewers life easier wherever possible.
 Make use of descriptive commit names, code comments and XML docs where applicable.
 * If there is disagreement on feedback then always lean on the side of the development team and community over any personal opinion.
 * We're human.
 We miss things.
 We forget things.
-If there has been radio silence on your changes for a substatial period of time then do not hesitate to reach out directly either with something simple like "bump" on GitHub or a directly on Discord.
+If there has been radio silence on your changes for a substantial period of time then do not hesitate to reach out directly either with something simple like "bump" on GitHub or a directly on Discord.

 To re-iterate, make the review as easy for us as possible, respond promptly and be comfortable to interact directly with us for anything else.